 The Colonial Assembly passed an act authorizing the partition of the Little Nine Partners Patent in 1734, and it took another nine years to the spring of 1743 for the patentees to engage the services of Charles Clinton, the deputy colonial surveyor.
 During that thirty-seven year span from the time of the issue of the letters patent in 1706, many of the original patentees had died and their heirs or other assignees would have to be determined.
 Also during that time: Palatines from the failed naval stores venture had entered the area and illegally settled on patent lands; Mahicans from the native village of Shekomeko had been to New York City to complain to the governor about their lands being overrun by settlers; Moravians had established their mission at Shekomeko; and patentee Richard Sackett had surveyed and sold (ostensibly with the blessing of the other patentees) three hundred acres which were to somehow come out of his share, to settler John Tice Smith (this did not hold).

 Charles Clinton completed the survey by November of 1743 and divided the tract into sixty-three lots.
-The resulting map of numbered lots is dated May 7, 1744 (see inset above) and encompassed land in what would become the Towns of Pine Plains and Milan and part of the Town of North East.
+The resulting map of numbered lots is dated May 7, 1744 (see inset above) and encompassed land in what would become the towns of Pine Plains and Milan and part of the town of North East (and also part of the towns of Clinton and Stanford if we include the Gore -- see below for that discussion).
 The Dutchess County Court subsequently convened to draw the lot assignments for each shareholder (see insets below).
 By this time, the number of shares had grown to nine with the addition of George Clarke, who had not been a patentee.
 Each shareholder received seven numbers in the lottery, and their names were added to the corresponding numbered lots on the map.

 The lot numbers were drawn by "two boys under the age of sixteen", sixteen being the age that a boy became an adult, so anyone younger was a child and therefore to be considered impartial and beyond reproach.